 Prior to this offering, there has been no public market for our Class A common stock.
-The initial public offering price will be determined by negotiations between us and the representatives.
+The initial public offering price will be determined by negotiations among us, the selling stockholders, and the representatives.
 Among the factors to be considered in determining the initial public offering price are our future prospects and those of our industry in general, our results of operations and certain other financial and operating information in recent periods, and the price-earnings ratios, price-sales ratios, market prices of securities and certain financial and operating information of companies engaged in activities similar to ours.